erasmus-without-paper/ewp-specs-api-echo/README.md

 Summary
 -------

-**EWP Echo API** allows beginner EWP developers to test the security of their EWP Network connections.
-It seems obvious, but it requires the developer to implement the core security framework (which will be needed by *all the other* APIs implemented later).
+**EWP Echo API** makes it simpler for EWP developers to design and test the core of their EWP implementations.
+It is RECOMMENDED for all developers to implement it (and keep it updated) **at least in their development EWP Hosts**, to avoid potential problems in the future.

+The requirements listed below might seem obvious, but they require the developer to implement the core security framework which will be needed throughout the development of **all the other** EWP features.

 Requirements